top of page

 Which health metrics reliably predict future disease?

-Decades of peer-reviewed research give us a clear answer and it’s far more actionable than most people realize.
+Decades of peer-reviewed research provide clear answers.
+These insights are more actionable than most people realize.

 1. Blood Pressure: One of the Strongest Predictors of Future Disease

-Even “high-normal” blood pressure is associated with higher lifetime cardiovascular risk.
+Even “high-normal” blood pressure is associated with a higher lifetime cardiovascular risk.

-Blood pressure integrates vascular health, metabolic health, stress physiology, and aging, making it one of the most powerful single predictors we have.
+Blood pressure integrates vascular health, metabolic health, stress physiology, and aging.
+This makes it one of the most powerful single predictors we have.

 2. Cholesterol and Lipids: Risk Accumulates Over Time

-Cumulative exposure (“cholesterol years”) matters more than a single value
+• Cumulative exposure, or “cholesterol years,” matters more than a single value.

 Importantly, cholesterol predicts risk even in people without symptoms and decades before the first event.